raspberrypilearning/weather-station-guide/software.md

 1. The MariaDB packages will now be installed.
 This will provide the local database on your Pi for storing your weather data.

-1. Next you need to type in the Weather Station name and password/key that you obtained when you [registered] (https://www.raspberrypi.org/learning/weather-station-guide/register.md) your Weather Station with the online Oracle database.
+1. Next you need to type in the Weather Station name and password/key that you obtained when you [registered](https://www.raspberrypi.org/learning/weather-station-guide/register.md) your Weather Station with the online Oracle database.

     ![](images/install_05.png)

 1. That's it.
 Once the install has finished, your Raspberry Pi should reboot.
-You can now proceed to setting up the rest of the hardware if you have not already sone so.

 ## What next?